Part 1: INTRODUCTION

 However, it didn’t take long before the situation returned to ‘normal’ and by the mid-80s, the nation’s FM and medium wave bands were awash with a huge variety of stations, from out and out professional outfits to part-time ‘community’ broadcasters – and everything in between.
-There had been mention at the time of the raids that the stations would be left alone until such time as legislation was introduced.
+There had been mention at the time of the raids that the stations would be left alone until such time as legislation was introduced, which was promised within a few months.
 This left them, and the airwaves, free to develop and grow.

 Although many perceived the situation to be out of control, ironically in today’s fully-controlled licensed environment there is much less choice available to the listener.
-In the free radio environment, by the time 1987 rolled around, saturation point had been reached and surpassed.
-Stations that could no longer sustain themselves disappeared, others took their place, and just about every format imaginable was catered for by at least one of the stations.
-Compare that to today when stations that have little or no listeners – and are not turning a profit – are kept alive rather than allowed to die a natural death.
+In the free radio environment, by the time 1987 rolled around and the promised legislation a long-distant memory, saturation point had been reached and surpassed.
+Stations that could no longer sustain themselves disappeared, others took their place, and just about every format imaginable was catered for by at least one of the stations – in many cases 24/7.
+Compare that to today when stations that have little or no listeners – and are not turning a profit – are kept alive artificially rather than allowed to die a natural death.

 In June 1988, the Minister for Communications Ray Burke finally announced a new broadcasting Wireless and Telegraphy Act.
-This requested all interested parties in proposed new licensed services around the country to be off air by midnight on December 31st 1988.
+This requested all interested parties in proposed new licensed services around the country who were presently on the air to cease broadcasting by midnight on December 31st 1988.